-- award failure.
-(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right); - o it is not permissible for you to fail an elective module and then proceed to take a different elective module in its place. - For Substantial pieces of assessment (corresponding to ≥40 credits, which are not part of the taught assessment average), the pass mark of ≥50% (where they exist); - For the thesis, a mark of ≥50% in order to receive a pass (where it exists).
+- For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for the significant majority of the taught assessments, noting that: - o if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
+(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right); - it is not permissible for you to fail an elective module and then proceed to take a different elective module in its place. - For Substantial pieces of assessment (corresponding to ≥40 credits, which are not part of the taught assessment average), the pass mark of ≥50% (where they exist); - For the thesis, a mark of ≥50% in order to receive a pass (where it exists).

-Full-time students register for the course in October and are expected to complete the course within 12 calendar months.
+Full-time students register for the course in September and are expected to complete the course within 12 calendar months.
+Modules are taught up until February after which the students undertake a group project for 12-weeks followed by a 16-week individual research project

-The course also targets part-time candidates and such students are expected to complete the course within 2 to 3 years.
-Part-time students are not restricted to starting in October.
+The course also targets part-time candidates, and such students are expected to complete the course within 2 to 3 years.
+Part-time students are not restricted to starting in September.
 Instead they are offered individual guidance on the best sequence of study based on their prior knowledge and availability to attend.
+For those on the apprenticeship route, the course starts in January each year running for 30 months.
+The apprentices are taught a manufacturing tooklit, a project 'sandpit' designed to support the toolkit learning, a best-practice case study and a dissertation to execute the learnings applied to your business sector

-The assessment tasks are designed to enable students to apply and demonstrate a range of skills and attributes as summarized in the ILOs.
+The assessment tasks are designed to enable students to apply and demonstrate a range of skills and attributes as summarised in the ILOs.
 The core modules form the heart of manufacturing technology and their understanding will be assessed through either assignments and exams.
 The choice of 5 elective modules allow the students to tailor their learning to their intended careers.
-Each module has its own assessment type, which could be either summative or formative, details of which is clearly stated within the module descriptor.
+Each module has its own assessment, which includes summative and formative, details of which are clearly stated within the module descriptor.

 The introductory course (Introduction to Manufacturing and Research Techniques) is designed for students to get to know each other and work in teams.
 Students are given opportunities to develop their communication skills at an early stage, as they are required to give a group presentation and individual presentation.
 The ability to work effectively in groups is a highly desirable skill which has translated into ILOs 4 and 5.
 Feedback on their presentations are given immediately after the group presentations.
 Students will also engage with an interactive learning activity which incorporates formative feedback.
-This is exhibited in modules 3, 4, 5, 6, 7, 9 which are supported by a number of formative tasks including group discussions, lab tours, seminars and oral presentations.
-Formative feedback is given verbally within the classroom following discussions and oral feedback provided by the tutor and peers after presentations.
+This is exhibited in modules 3, 4, 5, 6, 7, 9 which are supported by a number of formative tasks including group